 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-The information related to The Amex EveryDay® Preferred Credit Card from American Express has been collected by AwardWallet and has not been reviewed or provided by the issuer of this card.
+Offers for the United℠ Explorer Card and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
+All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Please see our card marketplace for available offers.

 Lost and damaged luggage when traveling can be a major inconvenience.
 Whether your bag turns up at the carousel sporting fresh battle scars, or worse yet, doesn't turn up at all, it means time wasted reporting to the airline, filling out forms, and in the case of lost luggage, the loss of your bag and its contents.